 Here are some steps you can take to help keep yourself and our SRJC community safe:

-- Sign up for the SRJC emergency text messaging system Alert U for updates during critical SRJC emergencies.
+- Sign up for the SRJC emergency text messaging system Regroup for updates during critical SRJC emergencies.

 - Register for Nixle alerts via email and/or text from the SRJC Police Department & other public safety agencies in your area.
 Nixle alerts include information on road closures, police activity in the area, and other issues that may affect your safety.